nordic-institute/X-Road/doc/Manuals/ug-sec_x_road_security_hardening.md

 **Applies to:** Central Server, Security Server

-The audit log records every change an administrator makes to the system state or configuration through the Admin UI or the management REST API, whether the attempt succeeded or failed, together with the user name, the authentication type used and a correlation identifier.
+The audit log records every change an administrator makes to the system state or configuration through the Admin UI or the management REST API, whether the attempt succeeds or fails, together with the user name, authentication type used, and a correlation identifier.
 The events are enumerated in \[[SPEC-AL](#Ref_SPEC-AL)\].
-It is the record of who changed what, and on a Central Server it covers the registry and trust decisions that the whole ecosystem relies on.
+The audit log provides a record of who changed what and when.

 Kept only on the host, that record is no more trustworthy than the host.
-Anyone who obtains administrative access — an intruder, or an administrator acting outside their remit — can alter or delete the local file, and the actions that led to the access disappear with it.
+Anyone who obtains administrative access — an intruder, or an administrator acting outside their expected role — can alter or delete the local file, and the actions that led to the access disappear with it.
 Forwarding the audit log to an independent system such as a SIEM or a central log server places the record beyond the reach of whoever controls the X-Road host, which is what makes it dependable as evidence.

 **Forward continuously rather than archiving periodically.** \[[UG-SS](#Ref_UG-SS)\] and \[[UG-CS](#Ref_UG-CS)\] recommend archiving the audit log to external storage or a log server to save disk space and to survive a crash.
 For security purposes the timing is what matters: anything not yet sent can still be altered on the host, and that gap is exactly when an attacker is active.
 Relay records as they are written instead of copying files on a schedule.